COMM 1115G. Introduction to Communication

 This is a one-credit course for new Communication Studies majors.
 It helps them get acquainted with the department, the department head (professor for this course, the professors, other students, and the department student organizations.
 It also deals with degree mapping and career mapping and any problems the students are having in their first year.
 Finally, the students learn about the the Communication Studies discipline and various communication careers they can pursue with their degree.
 The class meets one day each week for one hour.
 Restricted to: Communication Studies majors.
 Restricted to Las Cruces campus only.

 Specific subjects and credits to be announced in the Schedule of Classes.
-May be repeated for a maximum of 12 credits.
+May be repeated up to 12 credits.